The Skimmer Project is a set of tools for working with feeds. It currently drives the Antenna project.

-skimmer is a lightweight feed reader inspired by newsboat and yarnc from yarn.social. skimmer is very minimal and deliberately lacks features.
-That is to say skimmer’s best feature is what it doesn’t do. skimmer tries to do two things well.
+skimmer is a lightweight feed reader inspired by newsboat. skimmer is very minimal and deliberately lacks features.
+It has less features than newsboat.
+I think skimmer’s best feature is what it doesn’t do. skimmer tries to do two things well.

 By storing the item information in an SQLite3 database (like newsboat’s cache.db file) I can re-purpose the feed content as needed.
-An example would be generating a personal news aggregation page.
+An example is my Antenna experiment.
+It is a personal news aggregation website.
 Another might be to convert the entries to BibTeX and manage them as reference.
 Lots of options are possible.
+The key here is the SQLite3 database file.

 As mentioned skimmer was very much inspired by newsboat.
-In fact it uses newsboat’s urls list format.
-That’s because skimmer isn’t trying to replace newsboat as a reader of all feeds but instead gives me more options for how I read the feeds I’ve collected.
+In fact it uses and enhanced version of newsboat’s urls list format.
+That’s because skimmer isn’t trying to replace newsboat as a reader of all feeds but instead gives me more options for what I can do with the feeds I’ve collected.

-The newsboat urls file boils down to a list of urls, one per line with an optional “label” added after the url using the notation of space, double quote, tilde, label content followed by a double quote and end of line.
+The newsboat urls file boils down to a list of urls, one per line with an optional “label” added after the url.
+That “label” is expressed as a double quote, tilde, label content followed by a double quote.
+One feed per line.
 That’s really easy to parse.
 You can add comments using the hash mark with hash mark and anything to the right ignored when the urls are read in to skimmer.
+Skimmer adds a third item on an feed’s line.
+After the label you can include the agent string you want to use when interacting with the feed’s host.
+That capability was added in October 2023.

-UPDATE: 2023-10-31, In using the experimental skimmer app in practive I have found some feed sources still white list access based on user agent strings (not something that is concidered a “best practice” today).
-Unfortunately it is highly in conconsistant to know which string is accepted.
+UPDATE: 2023-10-31, In using the experimental skimmer app in practice I have found some feed sources still white list access based on user agent strings.
+Unfortunately it is highly inconsistently to know which string is accepted.
 As a result maintaining a list of feeds is really challenging unless you can specific a user agent string per feed source for those that need it.
 As a result I’ve add an additional column of content to the newsboat url file format.
 A user agent can be included after a feed’s label by adding a space and the user agent string value.

-skimmer uses SQLite 3 database with two tables for managing feeds and their content.
-It doesn’t use newsboat’s cache.db.
-The name of the skimmer database ends in “.skim” and pairs with the name of the urls file.
-Example if I have a urls list named “my_news.txt” skimmer will use a database file (and create it if it doesn’t exist) called “my_news.skim”.
+Skimmer uses SQLite 3 databases to hold collections of feeds and their items.
+It doesn’t use newsboat’s cache.db but is very much inspired by it.
+The name of a Skimmer database ends in “.skim” and pairs with the name of the urls in a Skimmer url LIST. file.
+Example if I have a urls list named “my_news.txt” the skimmer program will use a database file (and create it if it doesn’t exist) called “my_news.skim”.
 Each time skimmer reads the urls file it will replace the content in the skimmer database file except for any notations about a given item having been read or saved.

 Presently skimmer is focused on reading RSS 2, Atom and jsonfeeds as that is provided by the Go package skimmer uses (i.e. goread).
 Someday, maybe, I hope to include support for Gopher or Gemini feeds.